 Helmut Krone and Julian Koenig introduced the Volkswagen Beetle’s well-known “Think Small” advertising campaign in the same year.
 The ad campaign is regarded as one of the best ever created because it managed to overcome two seemingly insurmountable obstacles during its time: persuading Americans to purchase a German product just fifteen months after the Second World War ended and selling a small car to a country fixated on large, powerful vehicles.

-The advertisement, in its initial version, was designed to be printed as newspaper advertising and showed a little black Beetle tucked away in a giant white newspaper sheet’s corner.
+In its initial incarnation, the advertisement was created for print as newspaper advertising and showed a little black Beetle tucked away in a giant white newspaper sheet’s corner.
 The goal was to present a sharp contrast that drew the viewer’s entire attention to the car, capturing their imagination and leaving an enduring impression on their minds.

 With the invention of television, advertisements were also transmitted on television, ushering in a revolutionary change from print and oral storytelling to visually stunning, cinematic storytelling.
 This also required more sophisticated technical capabilities and larger advertising costs than previously required.
 Television ads started to overtake radio advertising in terms of income at the same time.